-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact P. Utilities and Service Systems.
-Would the Project: ) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board?
-1 2) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ~ B) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ~
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Р. Utilities and Service Systems.
+Would the Project: 1) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? ~ 2) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ~ 3) Require or result in the construction of new storm water drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? ~

-4) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? ✓ 5) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? ✓ 6) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? ✓ 7) Comply with federal, state, and local statutes and regulations related to solid waste? ✓
+4) Have sufficient water supplies av serve the project from existing entitle resources, or are new or expanded en needed? ements and ✓ 5) Result in a determination by the v treatment provider which serves or the project that it has adequate capaci the project's projected demand in a the provider's existing commitments may serve ity to serve addition to ✓ 6) Be served by a landfill with sufficient capacity to accommodate the proje waste disposal needs? ✓ Comply with federal, state, and loc and regulations related to solid waste ✓